DaveBatton/iOS-SDK/README.md

 Further interface customizations can be made using the UIAppearance protocol.

 You can also enable Facebook, Instagram, Google, and Flickr access in the Sources view.
-See the [Photo Sources](https://github.com/LifePics/iOS-SDK/blob/master/Configure%20Photo%20Sources.md) document for details.
+See the [Configure Photo Sources](https://github.com/LifePics/iOS-SDK/blob/master/Configure%20Photo%20Sources.md) document for details.